Open offices seem great — until you work in one - The Boston Globe

 A bite-sized history of the open office

 The late architect and designer Frank Lloyd Wright designed one of the first open offices in SC Johnson Headquarters.
-The concept was well received at first, but soon came to be resented as the company began cramming in more and more employees without rethinking or reorganizing their space.
+The concept was well received at first, but soon came to be resented as the company began cramming in more and more employees without rethinking or reorganizing their work area.

 Let's talk activity-based working